 Junk Food Jungle Tactics are easily deployed to stay on the right side of Health.
 You know what is right, but a clever food industry has made it harder than ever.
 Today most foods you buy are processed, and as such ‘junk’ for your body.
-Processed or Junk Foods are a jungle of unquestionable health issues, debates, and alternatives.
-To stay healthy you need not be a stealth Eco Warrior.
+Processed or Junk Foods are a jungle of unquestionable health issues and discussions.
+To stay healthy you need not be a stealth Eco-Warrior.
 You simply need these 10 easy common sense Junk Food Jungle Tactics.
 Feel free to comment, share and join our mailing list.

 Junk Food Jungle Tactics: Win for your Health

-Junk Food (which also means waste, garbage and rubbish), refers to their low nutritional value.
-Junk or Processed Food is high in calories, sugar, fat and salt.
-Processed foods also contain additives, flavour enhancers, colouring and genetically engineered ingredients.
+Junk Food (which also means waste, garbage, and rubbish), refers to their low nutritional value.
+Junk or Processed Food is high in calories, sugar, fat, and salt.
+Processed foods also contain additives, flavor enhancers, coloring, and genetically engineered ingredients.
 To get yourself into Junk Food Jungle Tactical mode, you need to get to know The Good, The Bad and The Ugly.

 Junk Food Jungle Tactics: The Good, The Bad and The Ugly

-- The Good: Mother Nature made what the body recognises as food – Real Food.
-These are Whole Grain, Vegetables, Fruit, Egg, Milk, Meat, Chicken, Fish and Seafood.
+Mother Nature made what the body recognizes as food – Real Food.
+These are Whole Grain, Vegetables, Fruit, Egg, Milk, Meat, Chicken, Fish, and Seafood.
 Good Food is Real Food.
-Included is also honey, raw sugar, natural sea salt, spices, olive oil, nuts, dried fruits and full fat natural dairy.
+Included is also honey, raw sugar, natural sea salt, spices, olive oil, nuts, dried fruits, and full-fat natural dairy.

-- The Bad: Foods where Man has added, or subtracted, to make so-called semi-processed foods.
+Foods where Man has added or subtracted, to make so-called semi-processed foods.
 If you can’t believe it’s not butter – Well, that is because it is not.
-Buy natural dairy and yoghurts, and real butter.
+Buy natural dairy and yogurts, and real butter.
 Avoid products that promise Zero % Fat, Low Carb etc. as the process involved to reduce fat normally means adding other substances.
 Cake mix, Granola bars, Fruit Yoghurt, Canned Beans are examples of half-breed foods where refined sugar and salt, fats and calories come in very high quantity.
-The health concern is that we eat too much salt, sugar and fat in proportion to what our bodies need.
+The health concern is that we eat too much salt, sugar, and fat in proportion to what our bodies need.
 Obesity and its related illnesses are very real worries in the Western world.
-The Bad are bad enough, but The Ugly are even worse…
+The Bad is bad enough, but The Ugly is even worse…

-- The Ugly: Be extra careful with Snacks, Soft drinks, French fries/Chips, Processed meats, Candy, Desserts, Cereal, Frozen foods, and Classic Fast Foods — these foods are highly processed and where additives are frequently found.
-Know that your body do not recognise them as food.
+Be extra careful with Snacks, Soft drinks, French fries/Chips, Processed meats, Candy, Desserts, Cereal, Frozen foods, and Classic Fast Foods — these foods are highly processed and where additives are frequently found.
+Know that your body does not recognize them as food.
 Therefore, your body will not know how to properly digest these foods.
-Eating processed foods can cause long-term damage to your health, particularly in regard to organ damage.
+Eating processed foods can cause long-term damage to your health, particularly with regard to organ damage.
 The additives are synthetic and many have drug-like effects.
-The outright Ugly are The Big No-No’s.
+The outright Ugly is The Big No-Nos.
 The worst culprits to our health are harmful additives which include: Artificial sweeteners, including aspartame; Monosodium glutamate (MSG) and yeast extract; Trans fats: partially hydrogenated oils; Nitrites and other additives to processed meat; High fructose corn syrup (HFCS); and Allergens.
-It is noteworthy that these ‘ingredients’ are in most kid’s favourite cereal, snacks and foods.
-Children can develop allergies, learning disabilities, hyper active nervous conditions if these additives are eaten too often.
+It is noteworthy that these ‘ingredients’ are in most kid’s favorite cereal, snacks, and foods.
+Children can develop allergies, learning disabilities, hyperactive nervous conditions if these additives are eaten too often.
 Click on each of the links above for additional information.